- A structured interview uses the same competencies, agenda, and scoring logic for every candidate in the same role.

 Executive summary

-2. The 4 pillars of a structured process
+2. The six building blocks of a practical structured interview

 Capture evidence, not opinions